 For our middle school time, YOU CHOOSE!
 Sixth and seventh grade students get to pick which engaging and interactive series they want to participate in.
 Previous series have included Faith and Fitness, Movies and Ministry, Yoga with Yahweh, and more!
 Join us and be a part of these fun and faith-filled evenings led by awesome volunteers and Sarah, our Middle School Youth Associate!

 Throughout the year, we will discuss topics relevant to their lives, while nurturing community and growing in relationship with God.
 Our hope is that youth will encounter God and be empowered to go out into the world.
 May their quest for faith never cease and always thrive.
 Questions or interested in volunteering?
 Contact Sarah at email@example.com.

 Confirmation is for students that are in 8th grade.
 Our hope for your Confirmands is that this year will be a life changing experience for them as they continue their journey with Christ.
 Confirmation is a significant transitional time for young Christians as they learn about what a life-long commitment to God looks like.
 Questions?
-Contact Lauren at email@example.com.
+Contact Sarah Simmons at firstname.lastname@example.org.

 A typical high school Sunday night looks like this:

 5:45 – 6:30 Meet in Jubilee Hall for food, fellowship, music, games, announcements, and prayer